sanchiadevillierskuun/Sanch-/README.md

 - Keep the Netlify window open and do not sign out

 ### GitHub is where the files are hosted.
 Netlify needs to have permission to take your files from GitHub and build the site every time you make changes.
-Netlify needs 2  items - an ID and a secret.
+Netlify needs 2  codes - an ID and a secret.

 Now in Github, go to your GitHub account and on the left side at the bottom find `OAuth Apps`.
 In here you need to add a new app and after putting in the details you should be provided with a **Client ID** and a **Client Secret**.
 We need these 2 items in Netlify.

 ### In Netlify
 I hope you can see why I suggested keeping the 2 browser windows / tabs open now.
 - Go to Site Settings > Access control >Scroll to the bottom and select OAuth > GitHub.
-- Paste in here the 2 items from GitHub, **Client ID** and **Client Secret**
+- Paste in here the 2 codes from GitHub, **Client ID** and **Client Secret**

 ### Back in Github you can now make some basic edits